Nicknames are quite common all over the world. There are two reasons why someone would call you by a nickname. They are:

 Many face these common situations at least once in their life.
 Making fun of a name is something people have been doing since the start of time.
 The name is usually picked up because of a personality trait that one might have.
 On the other hand, it is because of the way a person looks.

-Calling someone short or tall because you are the opposite of him or her is mean.
+Calling someone short or tall because you are the opposite of him or she is mean.
 It also goes for someone who is overweight or underweight.
 Some people are called by a mean nickname because they stammer, lack confidence, or show an outburst of emotions.
 This is in no way funny but only disrespectful.

 However, this kind of bullying needs to come to a stop.

 In most cases just telling people to stop calling you by a nickname won’t work.
-So whenever they do, show no reaction, tell your correct name when you are introduced to somebody else before anybody else can and sign off every message with your name.
+So whenever they do, show no reaction, tell your correct name when you are introduced to somebody else before anybody else can, and sign off every message with your name.

 Here are some detailed tips that you can use to tell someone not to call you by a nickname.